JustAundre/UtilityStyles/readme.md

 By referencing, viewing, and utilizing the code provided by me, JustAundre, you agree to the following;

 - You agree to this [Creatives Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en/) *unless given expressed permission*.
-  - Expressed permission here is defined as an Email response from <justaundre.late018@passinbox.com>
+  - Expressed permission here is defined as an Email response from <justaundre.late018@passinbox.com> giving permission
 - In any case you use the code in a way that was not meant to be or modify the code to be damaging and use it improperly purposefully, in neglegence, or malicously, I, JustAundre will not be liable.
   - Use and modification of the code improperly, in neglegence, and/or malice intent includes, but is not limited to; Cyber crime, corruption of your own machine, unexpected/unwanted data modifications.
 - You acknowledge that this code is likely not perfectly optimized.
 In the event that minor damages are caused due to my raw and unchanged code, I cannot promise compensation but can promise reasonable effort in debugging and repairing the issue in the code.